avtansh-code/pomodoro_timer/README.md

 ## 🔒 Privacy & Data Protection

 Your privacy is our top priority.
-Pomodoro Timer is designed with a privacy-first approach.
+Mr. Pomodoro is designed with a privacy-first approach.

 ### What We Collect